YosefHayim/iitc-b/September 2024/01.09.2024/README.md

-Key points of today:
+## Key Points of Today

+1. **Base URL in Postman**
-1 - In Postman, I can add a base URL which will act as the environment for that specific run, making the API calls more dynamic and easier to execute.
+   Postman allows setting a base URL as the environment for a run, making API calls dynamic and easier to manage.

+2. **Dynamic Global Variables**
-2 - Postman allows to use dynamic global variables to make the tests more dynamic.
+   You can use dynamic global variables in Postman, enabling more flexible and dynamic tests.

+3. **Postman Usage**
-3 - Postman is mostly used for QA Automations and manually QA.
+   Postman is widely used for both QA automation and manual QA processes.

-4 - Task assignment from the zoom class to do a QA test for more than few different methods and to record their results by request data, response, parameters, headers, etc...
+4. **Task from Zoom Class**
+   The task involves conducting QA tests on multiple methods and recording the following information:
+   - Request data
+   - Response details
+   - Parameters
+   - Headers
+     etc.